 One water tower in particular is rather unique due to its unusual square shape.
 It was built in 1951 by FA Macdonald and partners to pump water from nearby Loch Katrine into the tower, which is then released into local homes via gravity.

-At the base of the tower are some water-related sculptures by artist Andy Scott.
+At the base of the tower are some water-related sculptures entitled “Project Neptune” by artist Andy Scott.
 Three sirens, Poseidon, and a mermaid add to this unusual attraction.
+There is also a fish with a ring in it’s mouth, part of the city’s coat of arms.
+Andy is a Scottish sculptor most known for creating the Kelpies.